davecan/Sane/README.md

 </table>
 ```

-## Features
+## Other Features

+### Database Class

+Wraps connection details and access to the database.
+In addition to the examples already shown it can also handle:

+* Execution of SQL without return values: `DAL.Execute "delete from Orders where OrderId = ?", id`
+* Paged queries: `set rs = DAL.PagedQuery(sql, params, per_page, page_num)`
+    * Note: This uses recordset paging, you must implement your own server-side paging if needed.
+* Transactions: `DAL.BeginTransaction`, `DAL.CommitTransaction`, and `DAL.RollbackTransaction`

+The class also automatically closes and destroys the wrapped connection via the `Class_Terminate` method which is called when the
+class is ready for destruction.

-### Useful Collections
+### Enumerable Builder
-* LinkedList_Class adapted from the excellent Tolerable library to work in an ASP environment

-* `Enumerable(list)` builder that provides chainable lambda-style calls on a list.
+Provides chainable lambda-style calls on a list.
 From the unit tests:

 ```vb
 Enumerable(list) _